 Section 1: The M.Y.F.A.
 Board shall meet as necessary in an executive session from January through November.
 Meeting dates shall be scheduled by the President.

-a) Special Meetings may be called by the President at any time or if requested by any Board member and approved by 50% of the M.Y.F.A.
+a) Special Meetings may be called by the President at any time or if requested by any Board member and approved by at least 50% of the M.Y.F.A.
 Board.

 b) Attendance at the scheduled meetings is mandatory for all Board Members.
 Any member who cannot attend a scheduled meeting shall notify the Secretary or a Board Member.